- The central platform, which runs the management console, control plane, execution engine, and LLM gateway.

 - add remote MCP servers,

-- start a read-only or read-write troubleshooting session based on your workspace role.
+- start a read-only troubleshooting session for VMs or a read-only/read-write troubleshooting session for Kubernetes based on your workspace role and target policy.